 Category D punishments are not less than one-year incarceration up to a maximum of four years in state prison, plus applicable fines up to $5,000 or more as established by statute or determined by a court, and restitution as determined by a court.

-Category E Felonies
+What are Category E Felonies?

 Category E felonies include: peeping (second or subsequent conviction); false use of trademark; false identification (driver’s license, passport, etc.); altering price tags; child prostitution (first offense); gang recruitment; false bomb threat; directing laser beam at an aircraft causing injury; defacing property or graffiti with damages greater than $5,000; base jumping without license; falsely claiming an emergency to 911 system; food stamp fraud greater than $650.